 I believe counselling can help you to find a stronger sense of self, greater understanding and fresh perspective.

-I have a FdSc in Counselling from the University of Gloucestershire and a Certificate of Pastoral Counselling Skills through Network Counselling.
+My qualifications include - FdSc in Counselling (Distinction) from the University of Gloucestershire, a Certificate of Pastoral Counselling Skills through Network Counselling and a Post Qualifying Diploma in Counselling Children and Young People.
 I have also completed the Transactional Analysis 101 course.

-My training has included a range of therapeutic approaches but at the heart of my counselling is a commitment to developing a relationship where you feel listened to, safe and accepted.
+Throughout my training I have studied a range of therapeutic approaches but at the heart of my counselling is a commitment to developing a relationship where you feel listened to, safe and accepted.

-I am an integrative counsellor with a person-centred approach at the core of my therapy.
-I hope to provide a dedicated time for you where life struggles and questions can be explored and reflected on.
+I am an integrative counsellor with a person-centred approach.
+I hope to provide a dedicated time and safe space where we can explore and work through the life struggles and questions you are experiencing.

-I have experience with a wide range of issues including bereavement, loss, self-esteem, sexual identity, relationship breakdown, depression, anxiety and addiction.
+I have experience with a wide range of issues including anxiety, bereavement, loss, childhood trauma, self-esteem, sexual identity, relationship breakdown and depression.

-My life experience and working background is broad and diverse and over the past 15 years I have worked with different charities supporting people from all walks of life across many issues.
+My life experience and working background is broad and diverse and I have worked with different charities/agencies supporting people from all walks of life across many issues.